Up to 60% off sofas & mattresses — limited‑time deals.

 • Hot sleepers who still want a supportive hybrid

-• Heavier sleepers needing better hip control
+• Heavier builds that need better hip control

 Where it falls short